ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

 State.Combat
 ```

-With hierarchical matching enabled, the case can match the input.
+With `Exact Match` disabled, the case can match the input using Unreal Engine's normal hierarchical Gameplay Tag matching behavior.

-The matching direction follows Unreal Engine's Gameplay Tag matching behavior.
+---

 ## Gameplay Tag Container Cases

-When **Case Type** is set to `Gameplay Tag Container`, each case may contain multiple Gameplay Tags.
+When **Case Type** is set to `Gameplay Tag Container`, each case can contain multiple Gameplay Tags.

-Container cases are displayed directly on the Blueprint node in a compact format:
+Container cases are displayed directly on the node using the format:

 ```text
 (3) Character.State.Combat